Overview

 Coursework: The following additional courses are helpful to have but not required.
 The program also seeks to engage students who are interested and/or have an affinity for the Arts (visual and performance).

-- EDUC 101: Historical and Philosophical Foundations in Education, EDUC 243: Children Schools and Society, EDUC 240: Educational Psychology, and EDUC 285S: The Critical Pedagogy of Hip-Hop.
+• EDUC 101: Historical and Philosophical Foundations in Education, EDUC 243: Children Schools and Society, EDUC 240: Educational Psychology, and EDUC 285S: The Critical Pedagogy of Hip-Hop.

-- PUBPOL 206S: Engaged Citizens/Social Change, PUBPOL 256: Social Innovation
+• PUBPOL 206S: Engaged Citizens/Social Change, PUBPOL 256: Social Innovation

-- AAAS 335: The History of Hip-Hop, AAAS 336: Michael Jackson and Performance of Blackness, AAAS 338: Popular Representations of Black Masculinity, AAAS 334: Sampling Soul, AAAS 324S: Social Facts and Narrative Representations, AAAS 310: African-American Women and History
+• AAAS 335: The History of Hip-Hop, AAAS 336: Michael Jackson and Performance of Blackness, AAAS 338: Popular Representations of Black Masculinity, AAAS 334: Sampling Soul, AAAS 324S: Social Facts and Narrative Representations, AAAS 310: African-American Women and History

 Personal Qualities:

-- Flexibility: Your ability to focus, refocus, and adapt to changing situations.
+• Flexibility: Your ability to focus, refocus, and adapt to changing situations.

-- Communication (auditory, oral, and written): Your ability to hear what people say and reflect on it.
+• Communication (auditory, oral, and written): Your ability to hear what people say and reflect on it.

-- Self-Motivation: Your ability to self-start, seek solutions to perceived challenges, and take a course of action.
+• Self-Motivation: Your ability to self-start, seek solutions to perceived challenges, and take a course of action.

-- Diplomacy: Your ability to share power, collaboratively make decisions, and ultimately be willing to accept the outcomes.
+• Diplomacy: Your ability to share power, collaboratively make decisions, and ultimately be willing to accept the outcomes.

-- Creativity: Your ability to make something–anything–rather than break something down.
+• Creativity: Your ability to make something–anythingrather than break something down.
 When something is truly “creative,” it envisions an alternative and conjures an image of how things might be!

-- Intercultural Competence: Your ability to effectively manage the diversity around you, the diverse backgrounds, sensitivities and thoughts of others.
+• Intercultural Competence: Your ability to effectively manage the diversity around you, the diverse backgrounds, sensitivities and thoughts of others.

 Logistics

-Housing, meals, and transportation: Students will reside in a university dorm (specific location TBD). and will receive a stipend to purchase food and prepare their own meals.
+Housing, meals, and transportation: Students will reside in a university dorm (specific location TBD) and will receive a stipend to purchase food and prepare their own meals.
 DukeEngage will provide or arrange transportation to and from service placements and all scheduled program activities utilizing public transportation wherever feasible.
 Public transportation in Chicago is extensive and widely used by local residents and tourists and will be used by program participants to travel to and from work and most group activities.

 Academic Connections

 Ideally, this program would be one component of a cluster of experiences that students could explore regardless of their major.
-However, students who participate in this program might go on to pursue Education Minor and/or the Teacher Preparation Program (TPP), the Child Family Policy and/or Innovation and Entrepreneurship Certificate, a Bass Connections and/or Story Plus project, and a Thesis/Independent Research Project (with a focus on education, innovative teaching and learning, community engagement, African and African American Studies, non-profits, or urban city planning development).
+However, students who participate in this program might go on to pursue the Education Minor and/or the Teacher Preparation Program (TPP), the Child Family Policy and/or Innovation and Entrepreneurship Certificate, a Bass Connections and/or Story Plus project, and a Thesis/Independent Research Project (with a focus on education, innovative teaching and learning, community engagement, African and African American Studies, non-profits, or urban city planning development).

 “Ultimately, the Duke Engage Chicago experience was one that I pursued purely out of personal curiosity and a desire to be exposed to the arts and hip hop in a way I had never been exposed to before.
 In that sense, my time in Chicago has been incredibly informative and enlightening, illuminating avenues through which hip hop and art in general can inspire and empower individuals to share their stories and speak on pressing social issues.
 However, my community partner placement played an integral role in making this overall journey a fulfilling one, as they focused on holistic well-being and health.
 Their view of human health aligned well with my own which elucidated clear applications of art as a means of fostering healing and health.
 As such, I would encourage people to participate in Duke Engage projects that simply appear interesting to them, as you never know how the topics you’re exposed to or learn about will relate to your other interests.”

 DukeEngage cannot guarantee that any program will occur.
-Programs may be cancelled for various reasons, including COVID considerations.
+Dates and program details are subject to change, and programs may be cancelled for various reasons, including geopolitical or public health issues.